-I write this Canon G1x review reluctantly because it could also be named The camera I wish I Purchased, but now I am glad I didn't.
-Although, I like the Canon's Premium Compact format of my Canon G11 (the entire "G" series) for several reasons.
+I write this Canon G1x review reluctantly because it could also be named The camera I wish I purchased, but now I am glad I didn't.
+Although, I liked the Canon's Premium Compact format of my Canon G11 (the entire "G" series) for several reasons.

 I really like the size of these cameras, their build quality, the hot shoe, and the ability to shoot "raw" and process in a variety of ways after capture.

 Although the G15 came into the market as the most recent G camera, Canon was able to fit a huge sensor (relative to the other G cameras) into a slightly larger sized camera.
 See the G1X Sensor Size comparison with other sensors.

 The biggest difference between the standard "G" series cameras and the G1X is the size of the lens.
 To accommodate the larger sensor in the G1X, Canon had to use a much bigger lens with a larger circle of coverage to focus the light on the g1X's 1.5 inch sensor size.

 The G1X will not fit into an average pocket, only a large cargo pocket or perhaps a small purse or a jacket pocket.
 With that disclaimer, the added benefit in quality with a sensor that is so much bigger is an important factor in choosing a camera.

 The 1.5 inch sensor is only slightly smaller than the Canon APS-C sensor that is used in so many of the Canon DSLR models.
 That makes it huge compared to the other "g" series cameras.

 Another advantage of a larger sensor is the ability to create shallow depth of field at the larger apertures.
 This is a great feature when you want to isolate your subject and blur the background intentionally.